Edit

 By default, Db2 Warehouse deploys on top of OpenShift Data Foundation (previously known as OpenShift Container Storage).
 For reasons of cost, performance, scaling, and reliability, we recommended using Azure Premium Files with NFS instead of OpenShift Data Foundation.

-Don't use Azure Blob with CSI drivers, because it doesn't support hard links, which are required.
+Don't use Azure Blob Storage with CSI drivers, because it doesn't support hard links, which are required.
 Some pods can't run without hard links.

 Considerations